emqx/emqx-ecp-docs/ecp/en_US/edge_service/e2c.md

 **RSA** (**Rivest–Shamir–Adleman**) is a public-key cryptosystem that is widely used for secure data transmission.
 It uses a key pair consisting of a public key for encryption and a private key for decryption.

-- Public Key: For encryption, it is shared openly and usually stored by the data provider, such as Neuron.
+- Public Key: For encryption, it is shared openly and usually stored by the data provider, such as NeuronEX.
 - Private Key: For decryption, it must be kept secret and is stored on ECP.

 The authentication flow is as follows: